RelationalAI/rai-sdk-python/README.md

 ## Support

-You can reach the RAI developer support team at [todo].
+You can reach the RAI developer support team at `support@relational.ai`

 ## Contributing